-For 2018, the Executive Bonus Plan provided each participant with a target bonus amount that could be earned based on achievement of the following performance goals: (i) Sales (weighted at 30%), (ii) Operating Income (weighted at 25%), (iii) China/Taiwan Sales (weighted at 20%) and (iv) Discretionary/Individual Performance (weighted at 25%).
-For purposes of the Executive Bonus Plan, Sales and Operating Income were determined based on net sales and operating income as reported in our audited consolidated financial statements, to be adjusted for extraordinary items such as legal settlements and accruals, sales, costs and other charges associated with mergers and acquisitions and other items as approved by the Compensation Committee.
+For purposes of the Executive Bonus Plan, the actual Operating Income was determined based on operating income as reported in our audited consolidated financial statements, to be adjusted for extraordinary items such as legal settlements and accruals, sales, costs and other charges associated with mergers and acquisitions and other items as approved by the Compensation Committee.

-For 2018, the Executive Bonus Plan used the following payout formula:
+For 2019, the Executive Bonus Plan used the following payout formula:

-- A threshold, target and maximum level of performance was established with respect to (i) Sales, (ii) Operating Income and (iii) China/Taiwan Sales. - 0% of the target bonus amount was to be paid if less than the threshold levels of performance were achieved with respect to all three performance goals; - 100% of the target bonus amount was to be paid if the target levels of performance were achieved with respect to all three performance goals; and - 150% of the target bonus amount was to be paid if the maximum levels of performance were achieved with respect to all three performance goals.
+- a threshold, target and maximum level of performance was established with respect to Operating Income; - 0% of the Operating Income target bonus amount was to be paid if Operating Income was less than the threshold; - 100% of the Operating Income target bonus amount was to be paid if Operating Income was equal to the target; and - 150% of the Operating Income target bonus amount was to be paid if Operating Income was equal to the maximum.